jeff-hykin/prolog_world/README.md

 ## Whats the general objective?

-- The goal is to make an agent that gets through wumpus world maze without dying
+- The goal is to make an agent that gets through the wumpus world maze without dying

 ![WumpusWorld](https://user-images.githubusercontent.com/17692058/137557916-d0179dde-e619-40ea-a965-8777c33fde23.png)